nixworks/public/news/2009/06/23/index.md

 ##### New York State
 ### [ In the New York State legislative deadlock, Senate Democrats lock themselves into the Senate chamber due to a refusal to accept Pedro Espada as Senate President. ](/news/2009/06/23/in-the-new-york-state-legislative-deadlock-senate-democrats-lock-themselves-into-the-senate-chamber-due-to-a-refusal-to-accept-pedro-espad.md)
-_Context: New York State, Pedro Espada, legislative deadlock_
+_Context: legislative deadlock, Pedro Espada, New York State_

 ##### Russia
 ### [ Russian President Dmitry Medvedev meets Egyptian President Hosni Mubarak in Cairo at the start of a four-day trip to Africa. ](/news/2009/06/23/russian-president-dmitry-medvedev-meets-egyptian-president-hosni-mubarak-in-cairo-at-the-start-of-a-four-day-trip-to-africa.md)
-_Context: Dmitry Medvedev, Hosni Mubarak, Cairo, Russia, Africa, Egypt, President, Russian President_
+_Context: President, Hosni Mubarak, Russia, Cairo, Egypt, Dmitry Medvedev, Africa, Russian President_

 ##### Antigua and Barbuda
 ### [ The government of Antigua and Barbuda dismisses its chief financial regulator, Leroy King, following claims of a collaboration with Allen Stanford. ](/news/2009/06/23/the-government-of-antigua-and-barbuda-dismisses-its-chief-financial-regulator-leroy-king-following-claims-of-a-collaboration-with-allen-s.md)